amitdamri/Pacman-Game/README.md

 - Site Link: https://sise-web-development-environments.github.io/assignment2-amit-dvir/
 - Added functionality:
                 1. added pills that if the pacman eats them he gets one more live.
-                2. added 4 types of monsters - there are 4 different color monsters, while the green monster is a "strong" monster that                 removes 2 lives and 20 points.
+                2. added 4 types of monsters - there are 4 different color monsters: yellow, red, green and blue, while the green                       monster is a "strong" monster that removes 2 lives and 20 points.
 ----------------------------------------------------------------------------------------------------------
 introduction
 ----------------------------------------------------------------------------------------------------------